thoughtbot/maintaining-open-source-projects/book/04-quality.md

 Testing cannot establish that a product functions well under any condition, but can determine that it does not function properly under specific conditions.
 A failing test is the most specific description of an issue a project can get.
 The issue is indeed encoded in running software.
-In an ideal world we would have a failing test accompanying the natural language description of every issue.
+In an ideal world, we would have a failing test accompanying the natural language description of every issue.
 If an issue has no accompanying failing test in describes malfunctioning of the software, it should be a priority to get to a failing test before introducing